-Principal Steps: Potential Hazards: Controls: Operation of Motor Drivers will have a valid driver's license and will wear a seat belt at all times.
-Vehicle Drivers are prohibited from using any communication devices (e.g., cell phones) while operating any motor vehicles.
-Personnel will be aware of road conditions and hazards Injury from sliding/falling Drums will be carefully loaded and secured prior to transport.
-Heavy gloves drum will be worn while moving or adjusting drums.
+Principal Steps: Potential Hazards: Controls: Vehicle Drivers will have a valid driver's license and will wear a seat belt at all times.
+Drivers are prohibited from using any communication devices (e.g., cell phones) while operating any motor vehicles.
+Personnel will be aware of road conditions and hazards, which include wildlife at the Depot.
+Personnel will practice defensive driving techniques. drum Drums will be carefully loaded and secured prior to transport.
+Heavy gloves will be worn while moving or adjusting drums.
 Noise Hearing protection will be worn in hazardous noise areas.